Current Beach Closure Protocol

 - Saxitoxin: 75 µg/L

-To reopen a beach, algal toxins need to be below the state guidance thresholds for two consecutive weeks If samples are not collected in two consecutive weeks, the two most recent samples may be used depending on specific lake conditions.
+To reopen a beach, algal toxins need to be below the state guidance thresholds for two consecutive weeks.
 Algal blooms can start producing toxins quickly, so Public Health will often recommend keeping a beach closed if there is still a visible algal bloom, even if the toxin concentrations periodically drop below the threshold.For more information about algal toxins, visit the Northwest Toxic Algae website